johnathanvman/F6/index.md

 			if(map[party.y][party.x].name == "Hall"){
 				if(party.units.length == 1){
 					if(map[party.y-lastMove[0]][party.x-lastMove[1]].name == "Door" && map[party.y][party.x].travel == -1){
-						Entrys.push("I walk further into the dungeon and hear a low grumbling behind me, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway I just walked through!")
+						Entrys.push("I walk farther into the castle and hear a low grumbling behind me, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway I just walked through!")
 					}else if(map[party.y][party.x].travel > -1){
 						Entrys.push("I retrace my steps and walk into an empty room.")
 					}else{